 If you do not have enough connections, users will experience delays in synchronizing messages and in synchronizing message changes between Unity Connection and Exchange (for example, turning message waiting indicators off when the last voice message has been heard).
 However, configuring more connections is not necessarily better.
 In a low-latency environment, a busy Unity Connection server with a large number of connections to Exchange may significantly increase the processor load on the Exchange servers.

-Note For better user experience, it is recommended that round trip latency between Unity Connection and Office 365 server should not be more than 250 ms.
+Note For better user experience, the round trip latency between Unity Connection and Office 365 server should not be more than 250 ms.

-See the following sections for recommendations on calculating the number of connections needed:
+See the following sections for calculating the number of connections needed: